Intro

 • Cost-effectiveness — Your event live stream can be as advanced and expensive as a television broadcast.
 But it can also be as affordable and authentic as a stream from a smartphone camera.
 Live streaming is flexible enough to fit any budget.

-How to live stream an event in 7 steps
+Learn step by step how to live stream an event

 A very basic live streaming setup consists of several components, including video and audio sources, streaming software and platforms for broadcasting your event.
 You can choose between multiple options for each of these components, and they change depending on the type of the event, your budget and the venue.

 Before you start looking at gear or picking out streaming platforms, you need to decide on the goal of your stream.
-Are you promoting a brand, trying to make money or do you have another goal in mind?
-Once you have that, you can create a plan for your virtual event.
+Are you promoting a brand, trying to make money or something else?
+Why should people tune into your event’s live stream?

 During the planning, determine the following logistical details: